gavinlyonsrepo/FourteenSegDisplay/README.md

-Use transistors to switch Digits on/off unless using high value of current limit resistor: For example 2.2K resistors will ((1.44mA) * 15= 21.6mA )will give total current per digit of 21.6mA with all segments on.
+Use transistors to switch Digits on/off unless using high value of current limit resistor: For example 2.2K resistors will ((1.44mA) * 15= 21.6mA )will give total current per digit of 21.6mA with all segments on

 **Connections**

 Note: N is number of digits (eg for eight digits (D8D7D65D4D3D2D1).
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
-LSB RHS.
 If adding more modules or larger modules simply add another GPIO for each digit. and connect data lines together(a to a , b to b etc) You can add as  many digits as you want.